cgardesey/RemoteWaterMonitoring/README.md

 1. Open the project in Android Studio.
 2. Connect your Android device to your computer via USB.
 3. Build and run the app on your Android device.

 If you're looking to integrate with arduino project, make sure to check out the the repository corresponding to the [ariduino firmware](https://github.com/cgardesey/remote_water_level_measurement_firmware) for detailed instructions.

+If you're looking to integrate with the node.js backend, make sure to check out the the repository corresponding to the [backend](https://github.com/cgardesey/remote_water_level_measurement_firmware) for detailed instructions.

 ## License